A Digital Commons for sovereign security operations.

 What this is

-SecOps-NG is a community-driven initiative — a Digital Commons — building durable, auditable security workflows on European sovereign infrastructure.
+SecOps-NG is a community-driven initiative — a Digital Commons — curating portable security content for European sovereign infrastructure.
 It is not a vendor and not a consultancy.
-The output is community infrastructure: shared playbooks, reference workflows, and a Python framework that anyone in the commons can read, audit, fork, and improve.
+The output is community infrastructure: shared playbooks (CACAO), detection references (Sigma), controls (OSCAL and D3FEND), an OCSF-shaped data spine, and an open metrics catalogue — all of which anyone in the commons can read, audit, fork, and improve.

 What the commons believes